Tom Harris is injured in a high school football game and ends up in the hospital.

 Tanner sat on one of the side chairs near Tom’s bed.
 “I’ll put the call on my speakerphone.”
 He dialed the number.

 “Hi, Uncle Gerald.
 It’s Tanner.
+I’m in Tom’s room at John Muir Hospital.
 You're on my speakerphone.
 Tom and my dad are here listening in.
-We have some interesting news.”
+We have some surprising news.”

 “About Tom’s situation?”

 “Yup.
-Tom was wondering why we never knew one thing.
+Tom realized there was one thing that we never knew.
 That was the name of Ealington High’s football coach.
 So he looked it up.
 Their coach’s name is Simon Poulter.
 The name of the kid who attacked Tom is Nick Poulter.
 We don’t know if they are related, but Poulter is not a common last name and they are spelled the same.”
 He spelled the name for his uncle.